Nationalism in antiquity: Judeo-Christian roots

 Anthony D. Smith wrote that the Jews of the late Second Temple period provide "a closer approximation to the ideal type of the nation [...] than perhaps anywhere else in the ancient world", adding that this observation "must make us wary of pronouncing too readily against the possibility of the nation, and even a form of religious nationalism, before the onset of modernity".
+Smith traced the formation of a Jewish nation to as early as the 7th century BCE, under kings such as Hezekiah and Josiah, but argued that Jewish nationalism emerged only under the Romans, with the Zealots and during the Bar Kokhba Revolt.
+He characterized these as "religio-political" uprisings that sought to “restore national autonomy, unity and identity, and rebuild a Jewish state.”
 Other scholars, such as Doron Mendels, Steven Grosby, and Aviel Roshwald, also argue for the rise of a kind of nationalism among ancient Jews.
 David M. Goodblatt believes that Jewish nationalism appears in the Second Temple period (5th–1st century BC).

 Azar Gat claims a Jewish nation has existed since antiquity and that the creation of imagined communities was made possible not only by secularisation and the rise of print capitalism in modern era, but could also be produced earlier by the spoken word and via religious rituals.
 Gat does not agree with the modernist view that pre-modern multi-ethnic empires were ruled by an elite indifferent to the ethnic composition of its subjects.
 In fact, almost all of the empires were based on a dominant ethnic core, while most ethnic communities were too small and weak to have their own independent state.

+Ernest Gellner, a leading modernist scholar of nationalism, wrote in his later work Nationalism that "it is possible to seek the origins of nationalism in ancient Israel", where "an inherently unique and potentially universal deity" had "a culturally distinct and exclusive clientele".
+He contrasted this with the ancient Greeks, whom he described as "cultural chauvinists" who were "acutely aware of their cultural distinctiveness and superiority", but whose chauvinism did not produce "any aspiration to political unification".
+According to Gellner, Greek political unification was instead "forcibly imposed by the marginally Hellenic Macedonians".